chadblack/2023MLA/docs/resources/la llorona review essay.md

 Your assignment is to write a 4-5 page critical review of *La Llorona* that evaluates its historical merits.
 How effective is the genre of horror at processing social tragedy in this film?
 What is the moral of the story, so to speak?
 What role does gender play in this film?
 Indigenousness?
 Why adopt the folktale of La Llorona?
 Each paper should include an overview of the important plot points and characters, and then a discussion of what this film reveals about Guatemalan and Latin American history in the current moment.

 You must use at least three sources in writing your paper.
-You many use any reading from class, or in the resources listed below, excluding IMDB.
+You many use any reading from class, or in the resources listed below.

 Please note that this paper is to be entirely your own work.
 You may not use internet resources or other outside readings.
 Stick to the readings that have been assigned in class.
 Whenever you use ideas from those readings, whether explicitly or not, you must cite them in footnotes.
 Citations should conform to Turabian style.
 A guide to Turabian style citations is available [here](https://www.chicagomanualofstyle.org/tools_citationguide.html)